jpcaparas/docker-web-stack/README.md

 # Warranties

 - This stack was built on `macOS Sierra` v10.12.5.
-Experience may very on other operating systems.
+Experience may vary on other operating systems.